 Specify the path to the license file for filepath specified by the -i option.

-When the command is successfully executed, the message "License registration succeeded." is displayed in the console.
-When a message other than this is displayed, see "EXPRESSCLUSTER command reference" in the "Reference Guide".
+When the command is successfully executed, the message Command succeeded. is displayed in the console.
+When a message other than this is displayed, see Chapter 7, "EXPRESSCLUSTER command reference" in the Reference Guide.